 I also offer some limited reduced fee places for those out of work, please contact me for more information.

-Payment needs to be in cash or cheque only please.
+Payment needs to be in cash, cheque or bank transfer.

 Maps & Directions

 Type of session

 |Face to face counselling:||Yes|